-Having the right types of toys will help your children to play better, longer, and more creatively with less.
-Here are the 10 best simple toys for kids that will provide endless play opportunities for many years to come.
+Having the right types of toys will help your children to play better, longer, and more creatively with less, and is the key to creating a minimalist toy collection.
+Here are the 10 best simple toys for kids that will provide provide endless open-ended play opportunities for many happy years.

 Simplifying the toys has been a big part of our minimalism journey in the last few years.
 Along this journey, I’ve gone down many rabbit holes researching the benefits of toy minimalism and the best types of toys for kids.
 I’ve read studies on how kids play and blogs written by child development experts.
 I’ve also talked at length with other parents and closely watched how my own kids play.